MaximLebedevj/NumericalMethods/lab4/README.md

 ```

 ### Continue mode
-During long-term calculations of large matrices, it is possible to interrupt the process
+During long-term calculations, it is possible to interrupt the process
 and continue from the last state using the parameter 'continue':
 ```sh
 $ ./lab4 continue